 Start the New Year out right with a First Day Hike!
 We have several within an hours drive or so.
 See the schedule here.

 Ice Sculpture Contests!
 We like the one in Shipshewana.
 There is also one for the January First Friday in Goshen and others in the area.

 Sugar Camp Days at Bendix Woods County Park or Sugar Tapping Days at Maplewood Nature Center

 Science Alive at the downtown St. Joseph County Library.
-It is February 7, 2015 this year.
+It is great!